shivashant25/Threat-Protection-with-XDR/Labguide/lab2_kql_queries.md

 ## Review
 In this lab, you have completed the following:
-- Created a Log Analytics Workspace
+- Connect the Windows security event connector
-- Initialized the Microsoft Sentinel Workspace.
+- Enable Microsoft Defender for Cloud
-- Connected the Windows security event connector.
+- Protect an On-Premises Server
-- Enabled Microsoft Defender for Cloud
+- Create Microsoft Sentinel Training Lab Solution
-- Protected an On-Premises Server.
+- Access the KQL testing area
-- Able to access the KQL testing area.
+- Run Basic KQL Statements
-- Ran Basic KQL Statements
+- Analyze Results in KQL with the Summarize Operator
-- Analyzed Results in KQL with the Summarize Operator
+- Create visualizations in KQL with the Render Operator
-- Created visualizations in KQL with the Render Operator
+- Build multi-table statements in KQL
-- Built multi-table statements in KQL
+- Work with string data in KQL